Kyle Seager’s home run helps Mariners avoid four-game sweep by Royals

 The only remaining players from that team are Seager, Mitch Haniger and Marco Gonzales.

-“The turnover has been a lot — it’s been incredible,” he said.
+“The turnover has been a lot,” he said.
 “There’s a lot of new faces.
 It’s a constantly evolving lineup and the roster changes a lot.
 That’s something we’ve kind of grown to understand and deal with.
-But didn’t we didn’t get there in ’18.
+But we didn’t get there in ’18.
 We’ve got figure out how to do better.
 It ultimately comes down to — we’ve got to play better and do better.”

 All three played a role in Sunday’s win.

 Gonzales delivered yet another solid start in August, pitching seven innings and allowing two runs on five hits with two walks and four strikeouts.

-But the outing didn’t end as he wanted.
+“The mindset has been: Get the ball and go, have good tempo, fill up the strike zone, have confidence, just get ahead in the count and let myself play,” Gonzales said.

 Given a 2-1 lead in the sixth on Jarred Kelenic’s solo homer to deep right-center off Royals starter Brady Singer, Gonzales went into the top of seventh, knowing it was likely going to be his final inning.
 With one out, a 2-2 fastball to Michael A. Taylor intended go up and in, stayed in the middle of the plate.
 With one quick swing and a fly ball into the upper deck, the Mariners’ 2-1 lead was gone.